-Trump and Biden Head to Iowa in a Potential 2020 Preview
+Trump and Biden Assail Each Other in Overlapping Visits to Iowa

 Trump also is likely to try to sell farmers on the U.S.-Mexico-Canada trade deal, which remains to be ratified by lawmakers in each country.
 Supporters of the deal, which is an update to the North American Free Trade Agreement, feared that Trump’s recent threat to impose tariffs on Mexico over illegal immigration would jeopardize the pact’s passage by U.S. lawmakers.
 But Trump announced an agreement with Mexico late last week and delayed the tariffs for the time being.

-The president, however, has been stung by criticism that what he announced last Friday amounted to a ramping up of steps Mexico had already agreed to.
+The president, however, has been stung by criticism that what he announced Friday resembled steps Mexico had already agreed to take.
 He lashed out Monday in a pair of tweets in which he teased a secret deal with Mexico to be announced soon.
 Mexico countered that no secret deal was in the works.

-For his part, Biden will be in Iowa just days after more than a dozen of his Democratic rivals were in the state for a party dinner.
-Several aimed veiled barbs at the former vice president, framing him as someone unable to bring the country into the future.

-The trip comes after he roiled the Democratic contest last week by saying he supported a prohibition on federal funds supporting abortion.
-After an outcry from women’s groups and most other Democratic candidates , he backtracked and said he would support the repeal of the Hyde Amendment.
+For his part, Biden’s trip comes after he roiled the Democratic contest last week by saying he supported a prohibition on federal funds supporting abortion.
+After an outcry from women’s groups and most other Democratic candidates, he backtracked and said he would support the repeal of the Hyde Amendment.

-He will begin his trip campaigning in parts of southeast Iowa that were won by Barack Obama but that later embraced Trump.

-It’s wise for Biden to campaign in Trump-won territory to reinforce his contention that he’s the best-suited Democrat to face Trump, said David Axelrod, a senior strategist to Obama.
+On the weekend, more than a dozen of Biden’s Democratic rivals were in Iowa for a party dinner.
+Several aimed veiled barbs at the former vice president for skipping the event and framed him as someone unable to bring the country into the future.

+According to his prepared remarks, Biden will say he was at his granddaughter’s high school graduation.

 More must-read stories from Fortune: